Pyrasaurus-Lair/Writing/Karv and Vira/Ep1.md

 Opening it, the lack of a stench worried her as the preserved body of an early Draconic leader stared back.
 Uncorking a bottle, she poured the contents over the body as Vira then lit a match and dropped it in.

 The entire coffin then burst into flames, then disintegrated as fast as it had set alight.
 This was the final step in a decades long ritual to cleanse the land of Nexxus' corruption.

-**Nexxus is dead.
-Long Live Dragonfluxx.**
+And they rejoyce, for Nexxus is dead.